 "NEW SECTION.
 Sec.
 1. The legislature finds that encouraging participation in agriculture is valuable.
-The farm internship program allows students to experience practices and farming hands-on get experience with farming activities. internship program has existed since 2014 and was piloted in a few select counties.
-The legislature finds that this program is valuable, should be extended to all and should continue without an counties, expiration date.
+The farm internship program allows students to experience farming practices and hands-on get experience with farming activities. internship program has existed since 2014 and was piloted in a few select counties.
+The legislature finds that this program is valuable, should be extended to all counties, and should continue without an expiration date.